What Makes a Good Tutor?

 Demonstration – How to Begin an Oil Painting with a Colour Lay-In

-There are many ways to begin an oil painting.
-Here, I show how to paint a ‘colour lay-in’ or ‘block in’ as it is sometimes known .
-The advantage of this approach is that all the major color relationships are established early on.
+The advantage of starting with a block-in is that all the major color relationships are established early on.
 Thus the quality of light and colour are laid down right from the beginning.
 Note that the shadows are included early on.
 Once you have laid down the major blocks of colour in the correct relationship & a sense of light in the painting begins, then you are free afterwards to work up details & develop the painting.
 One of the challenges here in the south of France is how exactly do you paint the intensely red geraniums against a blue, blue, blue sky?

 painting lesson en plein air